saitam757/Solus-ROCm/README.md

 # ROCm-Solbuild
-ROCm - Open Source Platform for HPC and Ultrascale GPU Computing
+Trying to create scripts for the packaging of the ROCm modules in Solus, ROCm - Open Source Platform for HPC and Ultrascale GPU Computing